Art-n-MathS/PlotToSat/README.md

 steps are provided at the relevant paper [@miltiadou2024PlotToSat].

 Users have the choice to use either one or both collections.
-Here is an example of how to add both collections to the *PlotToSat* class with aspect filters enabled for Sentinel-1 and an upper limit threshold of 50% cloud coverage for Sentinel-2:
+Here is an example of how to add both collections to the *PlotToSat* class.
+In this example, the user chose to apply the aspect filters on Sentinel-1 images, and an upper limit threshold of 50% cloud coverage was set for Sentinel-2:

 ```python
 myPlotToSat.addCollection("sentinel-1", True)